KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 > Only tested with x86 architecture!

 > [!IMPORTANT]
-> If you're using a very old iso, update the system and restart <br />
+> If you're using a very old iso, update the system and restart before running the script <br />
 > Recommended on archlinux and OpenSUSE Tumbleweed

 ## Requirements